8 Sources

 Copy Link

-Nvidia CEO Jensen Huang introduced a bold new compensation model at the company's annual GPU Technology Conference in San Jose, California, suggesting that engineers could soon receive AI tokens worth up to half their base salary as an additional perk
+Nvidia CEO Jensen Huang has proposed a new compensation model that could reshape how Silicon Valley pays its engineers.
+Speaking at the company's annual GPU Technology Conference, Huang suggested that engineers earning a few hundred thousand dollars annually should receive additional compensation in AI tokens worth roughly half their base salary

 .